 - The Musketeers: Porthos' mother died when he was very young and he grew up alone on the streets.
 As a result he doesn't know when he was actually born and his "birthday" is just a random date he picked off the calendar so his friends would have a day to celebrate.

 - A variation occurs in Finding Carter.
 The eponymous protagonist, a teenager who recently learned that her "mother" actually kidnapped her when she was a toddler, thought she knew her birthday, but after she's returned to her birth family, she learns that her real birthday is nowhere near the date on which she'd been celebrating her birthday for most of her life.
-Her twin sister later tells her that the date she had been told was her birthday was actually the anniversary of the kidnapping.
+Her twin sister later tells her that the date she had been told was her birthday was actually the anniversary of her kidnapping.